SiclaitGitHub/configure-ad/README.md

    A Domain Controller (DC) is a server in a Windows-based network that serves as a central authority for security, authentication, and management of network resources.
 It plays a crucial role in the implementation of Active Directory (AD), which is Microsoft's directory service that provides a hierarchical structure for organizing and managing network resources, such as user accounts, computers, groups, and shared resources like printers and file servers.

-- Select the yeller "!" icon in the top left corner of the Server Manager window on DC1.
+- Select the yellow "!" icon in the top left corner of the Server Manager window on DC1.
 - Select "Promote This Server into A Domain Controller".